asmitad13/asmitad13/README.md

 <h1> 👋 Hi, I'm Asmita Deshpande! <br/><a >
 <h2> 🙇‍♂️Summary</h2>
-I am a MS in Information Systems student pursuing my graduation from the University of Maryland, Baltimore County.
-I have a Bachelor of Technology in Computer Engineering from MKSSS’s Cummins College of Engineering for Women, Pune, India.
-I possess a strong academic foundation coupled with practical skills in data analysis, database management, and project management.
+Actively pursuing roles as a Data and Business Analyst, armed with a Master of Science in Information Systems and a Bachelor of Technology in Computer Engineering.
+Proficient in leveraging data analysis and visualization tools such as Tableau and PowerBI to deliver actionable insights that drive strategic business decisions and enhance operational efficiency!

 <h2>👨‍💻 Skills</h2>
 <b><br>Core Skills:</b> Data Analysis and Visualization, Data Mining, Business Intelligence, Tableau, PowerBI, Python and Looker Studio.